simonpo/generator-botscaffold/SetupGuide.md

 ![Enter AppID and Password](assets/Botscaffold-1.png)

 Back on the **Tell us about your bot** page at dev.botframework.com, you can set up Analytics for your bot via Azure Application Insights.
 See [this document](https://docs.microsoft.com/en-us/bot-framework/portal-analytics-overview#enable-analytics) for details.
-If you enabled Application Insights during creation of your Web App, the AppInsights service has been set up for your bot already, and you can find your AppInsights instrumentation key in the Azure portal.
-The **Instrumentation Key** is located under the Essentials section on the Overview tab:
+If you enabled Application Insights during creation of your Web App, the AppInsights service has been set up for your bot already, and your AppInsights instrumentation key is displayed under the Configuration settings for your bot.
+Copy this and paste it into the Generator.

 ![AppInsights Key](assets/AppInsights-1.png)